 Form I-130, Petition for Alien Relative

-• A copy of your birth certificate that proves the relationship between you and your parents
+• A copy of your birth certificate showing both parents’ names to prove the parent-child relationship

 • Two passport photographs